Hong Kong panel recommends reform of rule that lost the city Alibaba's IPO

-HONG KONG (Reuters) - An advisory council to the Hong Kong government has recommended a raft of possible reforms to the city’s IPO regime, including considering a change to the “one-share-one-vote” rule that cost the city the listing of Chinese e-commerce giant Alibaba.
+HONG KONG, June 18 (Reuters) - An advisory council to the Hong Kong government has recommended a raft of possible reforms to the city’s IPO regime, including considering a change to the “one-share-one-vote” rule that cost the city the listing of Chinese e-commerce giant Alibaba.

 The Financial Services Development Council (FSDC) said in the report issued on Wednesday that Hong Kong’s government and regulators should consider revisiting the rule, which prevents companies with unusual ownership structures from listing in the city.